vuestorefront/storefront-ui/docs/component-rules.md

 ### Template

-1. We use slots over props for content composition.
-Use props only for properties that are not content-related
+1. We use slots and props for content composition.
+Props should be used to fill default slots content, and slots are meant for the markup with custom one.
 2. Make slots optional if it's possible.
 3. Don't use props for setting colors and other properties that can be set by css (except for background images).
 4. If you are providing some components by default make sure that they are replacable and still customizable